djey47/MMM-LKY-TIC/README.md

   - Start of current MagicMirror module
   - When MagicMirror and this module are running, and a day change is detected, so at 12 a.m.
 - Make sure the Opensearch instance is accessible from you MagicMirror device, and ready to receive data; as no immediate retry is attempted on failure.
 The next export occurrence will be either the day after, or if you decide to restart MagicMirror
-- The index might not exist already, it will be created when necessary
+- The index might not exist already, it will be created when necessary.
-- Similar feature is also available on-demand, within command line tools, not depending on MagicMirror.
-See *Utilities* section below for details.
-Please also note it may not be updated in the future!

 ## Install